defi-wonderland/handbook/sites/wonderland/docs/development/research/methodology.md

 ## If something feels off

 This work is iterative, not strictly linear.
-Do it right from the start—don’t move forward on shaky assumptions.
+Do it right from the start.
+Don’t move forward on shaky assumptions.
 Keep writing clear and legible: use diagrams, explain your chain of thought, and assume the reader has no context.
 See [Technical Writing](/docs/development/research/technical-writing).

 ## Tools we reach for